 (ii) that is proceeding on a voyage other than an overseas voyage or an inter-state voyage.

-(2) In subsection (1), inter-state voyage and overseas voyage have the same meanings as in section 6 of the Navigation Act.
+(2) In subsection (1), inter-state voyage and overseas voyage have the same meanings as in section 6 of the former Navigation Act.

 (3) A ship shall, for the purposes of this section, be deemed to be proceeding on a voyage from the time when it is got under way for the purpose of proceeding on the voyage until the time when it is got under way for the purpose of proceeding on another voyage.

+[Section 84 amended: No. 24 of 2023 s.
+59.]

 85. Limitation in relation to non-seagoing ferries

 Notwithstanding section 84, in relation to a trading ship or an inland waterways vessel which in either case is a sheltered water passenger vessel, the Limitation Convention shall be read and construed as if the following paragraphs were substituted for Article 3 —